Shell script: Shortcuts

-In this case, the shell script would start with its normal starting line of #!/bin/sh.
-Following this, the script executes the command clear which clears the terminal of all text before going to the next line.
-The following line provides the main function of the script.
-The ls -al command lists the files and directories that are in the directory from which the script is being run.
-The ls command attributes could be changed to reflect the needs of the user.
+As in the prior example, this ls -al invocation lists the files and directories that are in the directory from which the script is being run, or any directories given after ll on the command line, which are automatically substituted in for the "$@".
+The -la command options here cause "all" directory contents to be shown in "long" format.

 Batch jobs

 Shell scripts allow several commands that would be entered manually at a command-line interface to be executed automatically, and without having to wait for a user to trigger each stage of the sequence.
 For example, in a directory with three C source code files, rather than manually running the four commands required to build the final program from them, one could instead create a script for POSIX-compliant shells, here named build and kept in the directory with them, which would compile them automatically: